 After her successful debut novel, Dahlia in Bloom, Susan Koehler returns with a contemporary mystery, Nobody Kills Uncle Buster and Gets Away with It.
-Two book launches (because one isn’t enough for her fans!) are scheduled for August 21 at Midtown Reader in Tallahassee.
+Two book launches (because one isn’t enough for her fans!) were held August 21 at Midtown Reader in Tallahassee.
+Uncle Buster is a finalist in the Florida Authors and Publishers (FAPA) President’s Book Awards, which will be announced in July.

 Lt.
 Gen. Lawrence F. Snowden, USMC